 The Committee meets at least once a year with the auditors without the presence of any executive directors or management.
-This is the first year that RSM South Africa Inc. has conducted the audit.
+This is the first year that PKF Octagon Incorporated has conducted the audit.
 The audit partner in charge of the audit is rotated off the audit after five years.
-The current audit partner will be replaced by Ben Frey for the next audit.